-This Sunday, September 20, 2020 is the Sixteenth Sunday after Pentecost.
-Reverend Ashley will be speaking from the text Matthew 20:1-16.
+September 20, 2020, was the Sixteenth Sunday after Pentecost.
+Reverend Ashley spoke from the text Matthew 20:1-16.
 It is The Parable of the Workers in the Vineyard.
 The text also includes the interesting statement, "many are called, few are chosen.”

 The Revival River Band joins Reverend Ashley with the song "Leave It There."